Davisson–Germer experiment: History and overview

-where h is the Planck constant.

 An important contribution to the Davisson–Germer experiment was made by Walter M. Elsasser in Göttingen in the 1920s, who remarked that the wave-like nature of matter might be investigated by electron scattering experiments on crystalline solids, just as the wave-like nature of X-rays had been confirmed through Barkla's X-ray scattering experiments on crystalline solids.